hellmarbecker/blog/_posts/2023-06-28-indexes-in-apache-druid.markdown

 ## Conclusion

-In this article, I gave a quick tour of data organization and indexing features in Apach Druid.
+In this article, I gave a quick tour of data organization and indexing features in Apache Druid.
 What have we learned?

 - You might be asking: where are the indexes?
 A lot of index functionality is done in Druid with features that are not technically indexes, but achieve the same effect.
 - For analytical queries, bitmap indexes are the best choice for many scenarios.
 Druid creates bitmap indexes on all (string) columns by default.